-When you choose UPMC in South Central Pa. for your MAZE procedure, you will receive expert care from some of the region's most experienced cardiovascular surgeons who treat all types of irregular heart rhythms.
+When you choose UPMC in Central Pa. for your MAZE procedure, you will receive expert care from some of the region's most experienced cardiovascular surgeons who treat all types of irregular heart rhythms.
 Our surgeons perform hundreds of MAZE procedures each year using the latest technology and techniques.

 We are at the forefront of developing MAZE techniques that can improve patient outcomes and shorten recovery time.
 Our surgeons can perform MAZE procedures during other complex open surgical procedures.
-And, UPMC Pinnacle is one of only a few medical centers in the nation to offer total thoracoscopic MAZE, which combines a traditional MAZE procedure with advanced mapping techniques to provide increased surgical precision and improved patient outcomes.
+And, UPMC in Central Pa. is one of only a few medical centers in the nation to offer total thoracoscopic MAZE, which combines a traditional MAZE procedure with advanced mapping techniques to provide increased surgical precision and improved patient outcomes.

 During a MAZE procedure, your surgeon will make several incisions on the left and right atriums of your heart to form scar tissue.
 The presence of scar tissue will "disconnect" the electrical impulses that cause A-fib.